Outdoor Skin Over Time

 Barrier-Supporting Lipids & Humectants

-Hyaluronic acid, glycerin, fatty-acid–rich plant oils and herb extracts support hydration and barrier repair.
+Hyaluronic acid, glycerin, fatty-acid–rich plant oils, and herb extracts support hydration and barrier repair.
 Hydrated skin appears smoother and tolerates environmental stress better.
+For more on barrier support, see The Skin Barrier Explained in this guide.

 Aging Outdoors: Supporting Skin for the Long Run